learning-zone/javascript-basics/es6-notes.md

   </div>
 `
 ```

-**Note that your code may be susceptible to XSS by using `.innerHTML`.
-Sanitize your data before displaying it if it came from a user!**

 #### Q. What advantage is there for using the arrow syntax for a method in a constructor?

 The main advantage of using an arrow function as a method inside a constructor is that the value of `this` gets set at the time of the function creation and can't change after that.
 So, when the constructor is used to create a new object, `this` will always refer to that object.
 For example, let's say we have a `Person` constructor that takes a first name as an argument has two methods to `console.log` that name, one as a regular function and one as an arrow function: